rjfarmer/mesaplot/README.md

 ````python
 stackedPlots()
 ````
-Plots mutliple profile|history plots with same xaxis, and removes the gap between the plots
+Plots multiple profile|history plots with same xaxis, and removes the gap between the plots
 ````python
 typ='profile' #History or profile data
 num=1 #Number of plots to show num>=2